Sri Lanka Travel Advice

 Even after the end of terrorist conflict in Sri Lanka, there is still a relatively heavy presence of security forces such as armed military, particularly in the north and eastern provinces.
 If you are planning on travelling to this region, you should be aware that you may encounter a number of roadblocks and check points.
 Ensure that you have photographic ID such as a driving licence or passport on you at all times as you can be asked to produce it at checkpoints.

 Western women may experience some harassment in the streets of Sri Lanka both verbally and physically.
 Most frequently this is experienced in busy markets, on public transport and at sports events or stadiums.
 If at all possible, women should avoid travelling alone or in female-only groups to reduce the harassment experienced.
 All travellers should also be wary of accepting drinks from strangers as there have been a few reported cases of drink spiking in the country.

 There is some risk of kidnapping from organised gangs.
-Visitors should take care at all time when in Sri Lanka and not draw attention to yourself or your party.
+The best travel advice for Sri Lanka is that visitors should take care at all times and not draw attention to themselves or their party.

 The country is in the process of strengthening relations with countries such as Bangladesh, the United States and Japan amongst others, as it looks to work on their diplomatic, economic and military ties.

 Should you wish to hire a car or drive your own vehicle in Sri Lanka, you will have to apply for an International Driving Permit along with a Sri Lankan recognition permit, with the latter being available at the AA in Colombo.

 Travel outside of the main cities should be well planned and organised.
 There are regular security check-points around the country and many no-go areas including areas that are being demined.
 Roads outside of cities are in poor condition and are often the cause of serious road accidents.
 You should drive with extreme caution throughout your trip but particularly if you are travelling beyond the cities.